Your Council Tax explained

 The amount you pay, or your Council Tax band, depends on the valuation of your property in April 1991.

-You can find out more about how we fund services through Council Tax and why in our information guides:
+Find out more about how we fund services through Council Tax and why in our information guide:

 Guide to Council Tax 2020/21 (pdf : 361 KB)

 About this document